florentpoujol/smol/roadmap.md

 - whereFields (in the doc but not in the implementation)?
 - use enums for order by

-DateTime:
+DateTime: tests et doc OK
-- tests majoritairement à faire
-- doc à faire

 EventDispatcher: doc OK, tests à faire